zp-4/pwd_strength_checker/README.md

 - The script does not store or transmit any passwords.
 The evaluation is performed locally on your system.
 - The user input for the password is securely handled without displaying it on the screen.

+## Entropy

+Entropy is used as a metric to estimate the strength of a password.
+It calculates the information content and randomness of the password based on the character sets used and the password length.

 ## Customization

 - Weak Patterns: To customize the list of weak patterns, you can modify the `weak_patterns` list in the `is_weak_password()` function.